bvpelt/adres/README.md

 # Adres

 Adres data

 ## Environment

 On my windows laptop start with [setup](setup.cmd) Setup java 21 environment

 ## Basic Authentication

 See https://docs.spring.io/spring-security/site/apidocs/org/springframework/security/web/authentication/www/BasicAuthenticationFilter.html
 In summary, this filter is responsible for processing any request that has a HTTP request header of Authorization with an authentication scheme of Basic and a Base64-encoded username:password token.
-For example, to authenticate user "Aladdin" with password "open sesame" the following header would be presented:
+For example, to authenticate user " Aladdin" with password "open sesame" the following header would be presented:

 Authorization: Basic QWxhZGRpbjpvcGVuIHNlc2FtZQ==